 Venmo’s social feed is famously public by default.
 About 65% of users share transactions publicly, but that number is shifting — 30% now choose private transactions, up from 20% in previous years.

-Only visible to sender and receiver.
+Visible only to you and the other person.
 Best for sensitive amounts.

-Visible only to mutual friends.
+Visible to your Venmo friends only.
 A middle ground.

-For income-sensitive situations, use audience=private.
-Nobody else needs to know that your share of the birthday dinner was $87.
+For income-sensitive situations, set the payment to Private.
+Nobody else needs to know what your share of the dinner was.

 Frequently asked questions